gastonstat/harry-potter-data/README.md

 ------------------------------------------------------------------------

-## Harry Potter CSV file
+## 2.1) Harry Potter CSV file

-The data of all the books is available in `csv` format:
+The data of all the books is available in `csv` format—in a single file:
 `harry_potter_books.csv`.

 Assuming that this file is in your working directory, you can import